 Firearm control is a hot topic all over the country, and a number of state legislatures have attempted to address the concerns of the public in the wake of increasing reports of violence involving firearms.
-In 2011, California passed a firearms law removed the requirement that someone applying to carry a concealed weapon also purchase liability insurance, but many critics of this firearms law object to the difficulty in obtaining the permit in the first place.
+In 2011, California passed a firearms law removing the requirement that someone applying to carry a concealed weapon also purchase liability insurance.
+Many critics of this firearms law object to the difficulty in obtaining the permit in the first place.

 In 2009, the National Academy of Sciences recognized that the process of analyzing tool marks on bullets is inherently subjective.
 A firearms examiner makes the final determination of a match, not a computer.
 There are no articulated standards or statistical foundations for the firearms examiner to base his or her opinion.
 In reality, much firearms analysis is introduced as evidence at trial with little more than guesswork – smoke and mirrors with no basis in scientific study.
 There is an increasing number of research papers being published on this issue from supporters and critics of the current testing and analysis.
 While there is no consensus, all in the legal community agree that more research is necessary to determine the reliability of firearms analysis.

 Courts are also beginning to recognize the limitations of firearms identification evidence when used during expert testimony.
 In United States v.
-Taylor (2009), a New Mexico federal district court wrote that because of “limitations on the reliability of firearms identification,” a firearms expert would be allowed to testify that his conclusions were the result of scientific certainty.
+Taylor (2009), a New Mexico federal district court wrote that firearms identification testimony is admissible under Daubert.
+However, because of “limitations on the reliability of firearms identification,” the expert would not be allowed to testify that his methodology allows him to reach this conclusion as a matter of scientific certainty.
 An Ohio federal court, in United States v.
 Alls (2009), prevented a firearms expert from testifying that casings came from a specific gun.
 The court stated that [s]uch testimony would be misleading and prejudicial given the inherent subjectivity in firearm and Toolmark Identification.”
 In United States v.
 Glynn (2008), a federal court ruled that an expert could not use the term “reasonable scientific certainty” in his testimony but had to use the term “more likely than not.”